 Component) or a call

 to a constant constructor.
-See the Dart Language Guide for
+See the metadata section

 A category of directive that can listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 They are usually represented as HTML attributes, hence the name.

-ngClass directive for adding and removing CSS class names.
+ngClass directive to add and remove CSS class names.

-Almost always refers to Data Binding and the act of binding an HTML object property to a data object property.
+Usually refers to data binding and the act of binding an HTML object property to a data object property.

-You launch an Angular application by "bootstrapping" it with the bootstrap method.
-Bootstrapping identifies an application's top level "root" component, which is the first component that is loaded for the application, and optionally registers service providers with the dependency injection system.
+You launch an Angular app using the runApp() function.
+In that function, you identify the app’s root component, which is the first component that is loaded for the app.
+You can optionally register service providers with the dependency injection system.
 For more information, see the Setup page.

 The practice of writing compound words or phrases such that each word or abbreviation begins with a capital letter except the first letter, which is lowercase.

 Function, property, and method names are typically spelled in camelCase.
-Examples:
+For example,